 In Kotor, walking through the gates of the thick defensive walls that extend to the hill-topping fortress feels a bit like walking back in time.
 The origination of the seaside community can be traced to Ancient Roman times, but throughout the centuries, the land was conquered by various rulers – each leaving their distinct mark on the Old Town of Kotor.

-9 Best Things To Do in Kotor, Montenegro
+Best 10 Things To Do in Kotor, Montenegro

 #1 Wander the Maze of Old Town Kotor Streets

 To help you find your way to top Kotor sights in the Old Town, pick up a free Kotor map at the tourist office just outside the Sea Gate.
+Be sure to also pass through the other Kotor Gates: River Gate and South Gate.

 Pro Tip: Want a guided introduction to Kotor, Montenegro sightseeing?
-Join the top-rated Kotor Walking Tour – like this one!
+Join a top-rated Kotor Walking Tour – like this one!
 The 1.5-hour tour is guided by a local who will share personal insights and interesting facts as they lead visitors to the top Kotor attractions.

 #2 Hike the Kotor Ramparts to St. John’s Fortress

-A trip to Kotor wouldn’t be complete without hiking the ramparts to the hilltop San Giovanni fortress.
+A trip to Kotor wouldn’t be complete without hiking the ramparts to the hilltop San Giovanni Fortress.
 The hillside viewpoint is one of the most beautiful places in Montenegro – and hiking up to it needs to be on your Kotor to-do list!

 History of Kotor City Walls and San Giovanni Fortress